MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 **To enter/adjust an amount for a specific Withhold Advance:*

 1. Next to 'Transaction Type' select 'Withhold Advance'.
+2. Next to 'Code' select the appropriate pay code.

+    > [!NOTE]
-2. Next to 'Code' select the appropriate pay code. o    Note: It is not possible to withhold more from an employee than he/she has been advanced for a specific salary or commission pay code.
+    > It is not possible to withhold more from an employee than he/she has been advanced for a specific salary or commission pay code.
 3. Enter appropriate dates in the 'Date From' and 'Date To' fields.
 These dates reflect the pay period the transaction is associated with.
 These are 'informational' dates and DO NOT drive 'when' the transaction is posted.
-4. In the 'Amount' field: Enter the total amount by which you need to adjust the wages associated with this withhold advance: o    Positive Amount = Decrease in Net Wages o    Negative Amount = Increase in Net Wages
+4. In the 'Amount' field: Enter the total amount by which you need to adjust the wages associated with this withhold advance:

+    - Positive Amount = Decrease in Net Wages
+    - Negative Amount = Increase in Net Wages
 5. Click 'Save' in the Payroll Manual Check Transaction Entry Window.

 > [!NOTE]
 > NO tax calculations will be done for you automatically.
 If you need to increase or decrease taxes in association with this withhold advance, you'll need to do so manually with the appropriate tax in this window.